Brandon-B91/Inkd-era/src/pages/products/Mensstyles/letgetinkdTSHIRT.md

 ---
-title: "Lets get inkd"
+title: "Let's Get Inkd"
 date: 2021-3-05 08:46:00
 image: '../../../images/mens tshirts/letsgetinkdTSHIRT.png'
 image2: '../../../images/mens tshirts/tshirtback.png'
-description: "What do you do, if the hottie next door ask you this?
+description: "What do you do, if the hottie next door askS you this?
 C'mon now...
 Don't lie!"
 price: 20
 weight: 150
 customField: